Makhtar Diop

 Makhtar Diop (born June 27, 1960) is a Senegalese economist and public official.
-He is currently the Managing Director of the International Finance Corporation (IFC), the largest development institution focused on the private sector in emerging markets and developing economies.
+He is currently the managing director of the International Finance Corporation (IFC), the largest development institution focused on the private sector in emerging markets and developing economies.
 He is the first African to hold this position.
 Before his appointment at the IFC, Diop had a series of senior leadership roles at the World Bank and served as Senegal’s Minister of Finance and Economy from 2000 to 2001.

 Early life and education

 Diop was born on June 27, 1960, in Dakar, Senegal.
-Diop obtained a Masters in Finance from a Grande Ecole in France.
-He also obtained Masters degrees in Economics at the University of Warwick (MSc) and the University of Nottingham (MPhil) in the United Kingdom.
+Diop obtained a master's degree in Finance from a Grande Ecole in France.
+He also obtained master's degrees in economics at the University of Warwick (MSc) and the University of Nottingham (MPhil) in the United Kingdom.
 In June 2023, he was awarded an Honorary Doctorate from the University of Ottawa for his contributions to economic development and finance.